Read Original Article Here: http://www.theregister.co.uk/2016/05/03/emc_world_virtustream_announcement/

-Another potential direction is to expand the provision of services based on VSC, building on the Syncplicity deal.
+Another potential direction is to expand the provision of services based on VSC, building on the Syncplicity by Axway deal.

 The eCDM offerings are EMC's riposte to the arrival and success of Actifio and Catalogix and aimed at tackling copy data sprawl.

 Check out a VSC datasheet here.
 Virtustream Storage Cloud will be generally available on May 10, 2016 with nodes in the United States and Europe.

 LEAP Courier and Snap are available to a limited number of customers today and will be generally available in June.
 LEAP Concert, Express, and Focus are in active recruitment for beta customers this quarter with general availability in the second half of 2016.
 All LEAP offerings are available on pay-per-use subscription basis.

 EMC InfoArchive 4.0 will be generally available on June 13, 2016.
 EMC InfoArchive is volume priced by TB ingested.